awadalaa/transact/README.md

 ### PyPI - Not Working Yet

-https://pypi.org/ registration is currently disabled.
+New user registration on PyPI is temporarily suspended due to malicious attacks.
 Once admins enable, will add.
-Until then, skip the docker step.
+Until then, skip ahead to the docker step.

 Run the following to install: